-- 13. Any complaint alleging retaliation against a complainant or other participant in the complaint process or anyone who has acted to uncover or report a violation subject to this policy. - 14.
-Any other complaint as specified in a district policy.
+- 24. Any complaint alleging retaliation against a complainant or other participant in the complaint process or anyone who has acted to uncover or report a violation subject to this policy - 25.
+Any other state or federal educational program the Superintendent of Public Instruction or designee deems appropriate